josephwright/josephwright.github.io/_posts/2009-10-11-working-with-dtx-files.md

 # What to document

 Getting documentation right is not easy.
 My general approach is to try to include lots of examples, so I always load the package being talked about for the documentation.
-That means I can use the package ‘in place’.
+That means I can use the package 'in place'.
 Unfortunately, `ltxdoc` does not have a built-in example environment.
 I use the [`listings`](https://ctan.org/pkg/listings) package, and although it's a bit complex looking, the following code works well:

 ```latex
 %\lst@RequireAspects{writefile}